ahmetunge/angular7-reactiveform-validation/angular7-validations/README.md

 1) Maximum validations to check maximum length of input
 2) Minimum validations to check minimum length of input
 3) Required validations
-4) Custom validations for confirm password
+4) Custom validation for confirm password

 ## Features